Felony warrants issued on suspect shot in Newton Grove | Sampson Independent

-A suspect shot Tuesday by Newton Grove’s police chief has been identified as a Clinton man, who has now had felony warrants issued on him for allegedly breaking into a woman’s residence, committing sexual acts on her and taking the victim at gunpoint from the home, Sampson County Sheriff’s authorities said Thursday.
+A suspect shot in an officer-involved shooting in Newton Grove has been identified as a Clinton man, who has now had felony warrants issued on him for allegedly breaking into a woman’s residence, committing sexual acts on her and taking the victim at gunpoint from the home, Sampson County Sheriff’s authorities said Thursday.

 On Wednesday, investigators with the Sampson County Sheriff’s Office obtained felony warrants on Michael Almer Rich, 49, of 756 Isaac Weeks Road, Clinton, on charges of first degree kidnapping, first degree sexual offense, breaking and entering, and possession of a firearm by felon.